MyDeveloperThoughts/tcpserial/docs/QuickStartWithVICEAndWindows.md

 ## Step 7: Cleaning up
 Once you have finished visiting some BBSes, you can safely exit out of VICE.
-You can press Control-C to end TCP Serial (or just close thw command window).
+You can press Control-C to end TCP Serial (or just close the command window).

 ## Bonus:  Connecting to BBSs with the sounds of the 80s
 Edit the **config.xml** file that came with TCPSerial.